valschr/mia-consent-manager/README.md

 })
 ```

+### Configuration for Google Tag Manager

+The exact configuration of Google Tag Manager is depending on you actual setup.
+In general there ar two options **grantEvent** and **statusCookie**

-The "grantEvent" will be prefixed by "CM_GRANTED\*" resulting in events like "CM_GRANTED_GOOGLE_ANALYTICS", "CM_GRANTED_LINKED_IN".
+The **grantEvent** fires on each page view for each given consent and will be prefixed by "CM_GRANTED\*" resulting in events like "CM_GRANTED_GOOGLE_ANALYTICS", "CM_GRANTED_LINKED_IN".
 These are then meant to be used within the GTM to trigger the scripts.

 ### Browser Support